Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-tailwind-css-in-astro.md

 };
 ```

-Then we can Astro that it should use this Tailwind config file by modifying the `astro.config.js` file and add this to the `devOptions` section.
+Then we can Astro that it should use this Tailwind config file by modifying the `astro.config.js` file and adding this to the `devOptions` section.

 ```js
 devOptions: {